Before you enter

 Different types of journalism

-The text should be the predominant part of your entry.
+Text should be the predominant part of your entry.
 Our current judging procedure is set up to judge written journalism (with supporting material).
-This means that we are not equipped to judge podcasts, documentaries, movies, TV broadcasts, and other types of journalism that do not have a core of written journalism.
+This means that we are currently not equipped to judge podcasts, documentaries, movies, TV broadcasts, and other types of journalism that do not have a core of written journalism.

 Language of the article